How to Integrate Genetic Risk Assessment Content into Your EHR

 Above all, make sure clinical users are involved in the IT planning process.
 IT resources are far too expensive to be spent on a non-optimal interface.
 Integration should make it easier to collect data, display data, and find data.

-After screening nearly 300,000 patients through CancerIQ, we've decided to work with the Epic App Orchard and Cerner App Store to make integration easier.
+After screening nearly 300,000 patients through CancerIQ, we've decided to work with electronic health record smart applications.

 We understand interfacing CancerIQ in these applications is less costly to your institution, because there is no custom integration needed.
-Because of this, CancerIQ will soon be available in both the Cerner App Store and Epic App Orchard, allowing you to take advantage of the CancerIQ user experience and design.
+Because of this, CancerIQ will soon be available in multiple electronic health record smart apps, allowing you to take advantage of the CancerIQ user experience and design.

 Our goal is to make the field of genomics simple, affordable, and accessible to those eligible for genetic services.
 Integrating genetics into your EHR can be a difficult process, but may make genetic services easier to offer.
 Read about one integration in this case study.